Hybrid control for optimal visiting problems for a single player and for a crowd: Optimal visiting for a crowd: the continuity equation

 where $m_0\in\cG$ is given, be the initial distribution on $\R^d$.
 We suppose that it is absolutely continuous with a density, still denoted $\tilde m_0$, which is bounded and has a compact support.

 Then, the continuity equation with a sink (to be interpreted in a suitable weak formulation), with a finite horizon $T>0$, is

 \begin{remark} In the possible mean field game problem, using the notation of previous sections, at every level $p$ the sink would be given by the evolutive stopping set $\cS_p(t)=\{x\in\R^d:V_p(x, t)=\psi_p(x, t)\}$ and the field $b$ by the gradient of the value function $V_p$.
 Hence, the regularity assumptions above should be probably adjusted.
+In particular, the presence of more than one target leads to possible multiplicity of the optimal control, which makes the population split into several fractions, each one of them following one of the optimal behaviors.
+A similar situation is studied in \cite{bagfagmagpes}, \cite{bertucci2020}.
+Anyway, we may expect that the value function $V_p$ will be suitably regular along the optimal trajectories.

 In view of the mean field case, in \S\ref{measuredependence} we will study a possible dependence of the field $b$ on the measure and in \S\ref{s-test2} some numerical tests will be performed including this possibility. \end{remark} In the sequel, we denote by $\Psi$ the inverse of the flow $\Phi$ starting from $\partial\cS$, i.e., all the states backwardly reached by the trajectories starting from the points of $\partial\cS$ in the time interval $[0, T]$.
 That is